nihal-rao/BiDAF-with-Answer-Pointer/README.md

 ## Implementation details
 * Only 325 of the total 442 articles in the SQuAD training dataset are used due to memory constraints.
+* 64-D character embeddings are aggregrated using a 1-D convolutional filter of width 5 and stride 1.
 * The answer pointer head uses dropout on the projected start pointer representation.
 * A cosine learning rate scheduler is used.
 * Hidden vectors in the BiDAF model are of 100 dimensions.